capjamesg/webmention-receiver/README.md

     api-key=THIS_IS_YOUR_KEY

+A database is required to run this project.
+Create a database file called webmentions.db and use sqlite3 to enter it:

+    sqlite3 webmentions.db

+Use these commands to create the tables necessary to run this project:

+    CREATE TABLE webmentions (
+        source,
+        target,
+        property,
+        contents,
+        author_name,
+        author_photo,
+        author_url,
+        content_html,
+        received_date,
+        status
+    );

+    CREATE TABLE sent_webmentions (
+        source,
+        target,
+        sent_date,
+        status_code,
+        response
+        webmention_endpoint
+    );

 After following these steps, you are ready to use the endpoint.
 To run the server, run this command:

     flask run